 “These nodes are tiny and affordable, require zero maintenance, and can be used in many places—making it possible to establish a highly integrated measurement network,” Erik Jung said.

 In the future, these kinds of sensors could even be deployed for agricultural operations.
 It could measure and record things like soil moisture and nutrient content at a specific location with a very high level of precision.
 This would allow farmers to fertilize and irrigate their fields in a more targeted manner.
-This sensor-driven precision farming is really gaining popularity.
+This sensor-driven precision farming is gaining popularity.

 Using measurement technology, this new sensor node possesses innovative power electronics that can trigger at 15 kilowatts and boost voltages as high as 850 volts.
-When the node is linked to a machine, it will then power it up and down and run it at a predetermined speed.
+When the node is linked to a machine, it will power it up and down and run it at a predetermined speed.